baraline/tsc-pdm-event-log/README.md

 To change or check the algorithms parameters, they all are redefined in custom wrapper classes to avoid errors, if a parameter is not specified in the constructor, it is left as default.
 The representations methods are defined inside utils.representations and the classifications methods inside utils.classifications.

-ResNet is left commented in the code, so you can run the other algorithms without a Tensorflow installation or a GPU without any impact.

 ## Usage

 Extract the files of the dataset archive located in ~/datasets in the dataset folder